 Ensure that only local VNIs are added, supporting local VLANs.
 With symmetric integrated routing and bridging (IRB), if a remote VNI is added that is not on the local switch, that VNI is treated as being used for Layer 2 extension and ARP entries are not programmed in hardware, resulting in potential performance problems.
-For example, if switch Switch-1 has only VNI 100 and another switch, Switch-2, has VNI 200, you would execute the command vni add 100 on Switch-1 and the command vni add 200 on Switch-2.
+For example, if switch Switch-1 has only VNI 100 and another switch, Switch-2, has VNI 200, you would execute the vlan add 100 command on Switch-1 and the no vlan add 200 command on Switch-2.